FDA Food Safety Modernization Act: Impact and fees

 About 360,000 facilities in the United States and abroad would be subject to the fees.
 The Congressional Budget Office reported that the fees would not cover the cost of the new system, leaving the FDA to incur a net cost of $2.2 billion over five years.

 Prevention

-For the first time, the FDA will have a legislative mandate to require comprehensive, science-based preventive controls across the food supply, including pet food and animal feed.
+For the first time, the FDA will have a legislative mandate to require comprehensive preventive controls based on scientific data across the food supply, including pet food and animal feed.